coder/coder/docs/templates/parameters.md

 You'll likely want to hardcode certain template properties for workspaces, such as security group.
-But you can let developers specify other properties with parameters, like instance size, geographical location, repository URL, and so on.
+But you can let developers specify other properties with parameters like instance size, geographical location, repository URL, etc.

 This example lets a developer choose a Docker host for the
 workspace: